 At the end of the course, the successful student should be able to:

-- Explain the nature, structure and characteristics of consumer and organizational marketing strategies:
+- Analyze the nature, structure and characteristics of consumer and organizational marketing strategies:

-- demonstrate an understanding of consumer motivation, perception, learning, personality, attitude formation, and change;
+- analyzing consumer motivation, perception, learning, personality, attitude formation, and change;

-- explain the social and cultural dimensions of consumer behaviour;
+- explaining the social and cultural dimensions of consumer behaviour;

-- explain the role of the consumer and consumerism in Canadian society;
+- examining the role of the consumer and consumerism in Canadian society;

-- explain the differences in consumer behaviour that must be considered in global marketing;
+- establishing the differences in consumer behaviour that must be considered in global marketing;

-- explain the nature, structure and distinguishing characteristics of organizational marketing strategy;
+- assessing the nature, structure and distinguishing characteristics of organizational marketing strategy;

-- analyze the process and considerations involved in organizational buying;
+- analyzing the process and considerations involved in organizational buying;

-- segment organizational markets and analyze demand factors;
+- segmenting organizational markets and analyzing demand factors;

-- Explain how to manage a firm's marketing strategy for both consumer and organizational situations;
+- Develop a firm's marketing strategy for both consumer and organizational situations;

 Textbooks and Materials to be Purchased by Students

-Solomon, Michael R. et al, Consumer Behaviour, latest Canadian Ed.
-Prentice Hall or equivalent
+Solomon, Michael R. et al., Consumer Behaviour, latest Canadian Ed.
+Prentice Hall